nottrobin/docs/src/en/developer-layers-interfaces.md

 mkdir -p $LAYER_PATH $INTERFACE_PATH
 ```

-!!!
-Note:
+[note]
 Exporting the environment variables in this way only sets the
 variables for the current terminal.
 If you wish to make these changes persist,
 add the same export statements to a resource file that are evaluated when you
 create a new console such as `~/.bashrc` depending on your shell.
+[/note]

 The export of `INTERFACE_PATH` is an environment variable which tells the
 `charm build` process where to scan for local interfaces not found in the